top of page

 While the intent is commendable, the execution raises more questions than answers.

-1. Who Exactly Is Being Regulated?
+Who Exactly Is Being Regulated?

 The most fundamental question is whether AI developers even qualify as “intermediaries” under Section 2(1)(w) of the IT Act.
 The current law defines intermediaries as entities that “receive, store, or transmit” electronic records on behalf of another.
-However, in the case of Generative AI models, the output is not received or stored, it is created from scratch.
+However, in the case of Generative AI models, the output is not received or stored; it is created from scratch.

+The Delhi High Court’s decision in Google LLC v.
+DRS Logistics clarified that algorithmic curation or autonomous generation denies an entity the protection and classification of an intermediary.
 If AI developers are not intermediaries, the insertion of Rule 3(3) effectively regulates nobody.
-Unless the definition of “intermediary” in the IT Act is itself amended to explicitly include AI developers or content generation tools, these obligations lack legal teeth.
+Unless the definition of “intermediary” in the IT Act is amended to explicitly include AI developers or content generation tools, these obligations lack legal teeth.

-1. The broad definition of “Synthetically Generated Information”
+The Broad Definition of “Synthetically Generated Information”

-1. Impractical Enforcement Across Platforms
+Impractical Enforcement Across Platforms

 Requiring every intermediary, from generative AI startups to meme-sharing apps, to embed metadata and prevent its removal may be technically unrealistic.
 Many AI models and hosting systems operate on open APIs or cross-platform integrations where persistent metadata cannot be guaranteed.

-1. The Burden of Compliance on SSMIs
+The Burden of Compliance on SSMIs

 The new Rule 4(1A) effectively transforms SSMIs into regulatory enforcement bodies.
-They must not only verify user declarations but also deploy automated tools capable of distinguishing between authentic and synthetic content; a task that even AI researchers have not perfected.
+They must not only verify user declarations but also deploy automated tools capable of distinguishing between authentic and synthetic content—a task that even AI researchers have not perfected.
+This “proactive verification” requirement risks over-blocking.
+Platforms might err on the side of caution to avoid liability, leading to chilling effects on legitimate content such as satire, creative art, or political commentary.

-1. Ambiguity Around “Reasonable and Appropriate Technical Measures”
+Ambiguity Around “Reasonable and Appropriate Technical Measures”

-1. Contradictions Between Safe Harbour and Content Moderation
+Contradictions Between Safe Harbour and Content Moderation

-The Amended Rules introduces a proviso to Rule 3(1)(b), stating that intermediaries who remove flagged content in “reasonable efforts” won’t lose safe harbour under Section 79(2).
+The Amended Rules introduce a proviso to Rule 3(1)(b), stating that intermediaries who remove flagged content in “reasonable efforts” won’t lose safe harbour under Section 79(2).
+But this raises a logical contradiction:

-1. The Metadata Problem
+The Metadata Problem

 Embedding permanent identifiers “covering at least ten percent of the surface area” of an image or video may have aesthetic and usability implications, especially for creators.
+Moreover, bad actors can easily circumvent such labels using re-encoding, cropping, or AI-based content modification, making the enforcement of such mandates somewhat symbolic.

-1. Chilling Effect on Innovation
+Chilling Effect on Innovation

 The Broader Implications

-The Draft IT Rules, 2025 showcase India’s ambition to lead AI regulation, but they risk turning intermediaries into digital law enforcement agencies without the technical capacity to execute these mandates.
+The Draft IT Rules, 2025 showcase India’s ambition to lead AI regulation.
+However, they risk turning intermediaries into digital law enforcement agencies without the technical capacity to execute these mandates.
+While the intent to curb deepfakes and misinformation is sound, the current framework risks:

 • Over-regulation of benign AI applications,